An angular-momentum preserving dissipative model for the point-mass N -body problem: Introduction

 \\

-On top of that, Moeckel \cite{Moeckel_1990} showed that for $N > 2$ any relative equilibrium is a saddle-point of the energy function, when restricted to a constant angular momentum level.
-Later, Moeckel \cite{Moeckel} proved similar results for systems of interacting rigid bodies.
+On top of that, \citet{Moeckel1990} showed that for $N > 2$ any relative equilibrium is a saddle-point of the energy function, when restricted to a constant angular momentum level.
+Later, \citet{Moeckel2017} proved similar results for systems of interacting rigid bodies.

-In the presence of tides, which dissipates energy but not angular momentum, many dynamical conclusions can be derived from the results of Smale and Moeckel.
-For instance, for $N \geq 2$, energy dissipation leads to two possible physical scenarios: either bodies collide and/or move apart and ultimately become isolated masses; or, after successive collisions and escapes, pairs of masses remain in circular motion, where no further energy can be dissipated.
-See \cite{Scheeres_2002,Scheeres_2012} for details.
+In the presence of tides, which dissipate energy but not angular momentum, a distinct conclusion can be derived from the results of Smale and Moeckel.
+For $N \geq 2$, energy dissipation leads to two possible physical scenarios: either bodies collide and/or move apart and ultimately become isolated masses; or, after successive collisions and escapes, pairs of masses remain in circular motion, where no further energy can be dissipated (see \citep{Scheeres2002,Scheeres2012} for details).
 The combination of Smale's and Moeckel's results assert that, despite the existence of relative equilibria, their instability prevents systems with more than two bodies to remain in such states indefinitely.

-It is well known that the behavior observed in nature is dissipative, as different mechanisms act on any group of celestial bodies due to internal friction (tidal effects), several types of drag (motion within gases, dust, plasma, etc.), and radiative effects \cite{Ferraz-Mello_book}.
+It is well known that the behavior observed in nature is dissipative, as different mechanisms act on any group of celestial bodies due to internal friction (tidal effects), several types of drag (motion within gases, dust, plasma, etc.), and radiative effects \citep{Ferraz-Mellobook}.
 However, in empty space, these dissipative forces are generally weak, and the timescales required to reach final states are often unattainable.
 As a result, one typically observes systems in transient configurations lasting for millions or even billions of years, closely resembling stability.
 This sugests that the nature of dissipative effects allows for prolonged transients near semi-equilibrium states, making them relevant to the dynamical evolution as such states likely represent most of a system's lifetime and determine their path toward any final state it may reach.

-Several models for dissipative effects have been studied \cite{Gabriel,Wang,Celletti_2007,Celletti_2011,Margheri,Ferraz-Mello}, mainly involving Poynting-Robertson drag, solar wind, atmospheric drag, or surface contact.
+Several models for dissipative effects have been studied \citep{Gabriel,Wang,Celletti2007,Celletti2011,Margheri,Ferraz-Mello}, mainly involving Poynting-Robertson drag, solar wind, atmospheric drag, or surface contact.
 In these cases, dissipation typically acts as a drag force opposing the body's velocity through a damping term $-\alpha \dot{\tbf{r}}$ in the equation of motion